Farmersville, California: Education

-School History

 The first school mentioned in history writings was located near the Deep Creek Cemetery, it was made of logs and the years indicated were 1860's.
 The second school was built around 1869-1904 by the Farmers Alliance Organization.
 It was a two-story building with the classrooms on the second floor, and a community room on the first floor for meetings and social events.
 It was located on the Southwest corner of Visalia Rd and Farmersville Blvd.
 It was later replaced by a larger building, Farmersville Elementary School 1905-1952.
 It was replaced with Snowden Elementary in 1953.
 Hester School was opened earlier in 1950.
 Both schools were dedicated in 1953.
-Teacher and later School Supt George L Snowden played a major part of the decision making in the construction of Hester and Snowden School.
+Teacher and later School Supt.
+George L Snowden played a major part of the decision making in the construction of Hester and Snowden School.
+School Board Trustees are John Alvarez, Alice Lopez, Sabrina Gomez, Sijifredo Espinoza and Merced Zamora.